user525/mfgpc/README.md

 Current repository contains artifitial datasets for binary classification problem.

-Each dataset contains 5000 entries is stored in a csv file with the following fields:
+Each dataset contains 5000 entries, they are stored in a csv file with the following fields:

 `feature_1`, ..., `feature_D`, `target_gold`, `target_noisy_0.0`, ..., `target_noisy_0.5`